pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ![](./assets/learning-ojs3.1-ed-rev-anon3.png)

-**Blind Review**: Reviewer identity is kept anonymous from the author(s).
+**Anonymous Reviewer/Disclosed Author**: Reviewer identity is kept anonymous from the author(s).
 The reviewers can see the author details.

 *Reviewer*: The reviewer is able will see full the metadata entered by the author by clicking _View All Submission Details_ in the request tab of the manuscript.
 The authors’ name will also appear in the reviewer's queue.